AbhishekNadar1891/job-portal-scraper/README.md

 ---

-## Scraping Approach and Limitations
+## Scraping Approach

 Naukri search results are JavaScript-rendered, so Selenium is used to load each page before parsing the final HTML with BeautifulSoup.

-The scraper runs pages sequentially because the assignment scope is small and sequential navigation is more stable and respectful for a public job portal than opening multiple browser sessions.
+The scraper runs pages sequentially because the configured page count is small and Selenium browser automation is heavier than plain HTTP requests.
+Sequential scraping is simpler, stable, and more respectful for a public job portal than opening multiple browser sessions.

 The scraper module includes a small `BaseScraper` contract so additional portals can be added later while returning the same structured job fields used by the existing storage classes.

 Use this scraper responsibly and review Naukri's Terms of Service before running it at scale.
 The extracted fields depend on what Naukri exposes on the search results page, so optional fields such as salary, work mode, and employment type may be unavailable for some listings.

-Known limitations:
+---

+## Data Limitations

+The scraper extracts data from Naukri search result cards.
+Some fields may not always be available on the listing card.

-- Employment type is included in every output and defaults to `Not specified` when it is not visible on the Naukri search result card.
+- Employment type is not always exposed on Naukri search results, so it defaults to `Not specified`.
+- Work mode is only populated when explicitly visible or strongly inferable, such as `Remote` or `Work From Home`.
+- A company or job location alone is not treated as proof of remote, hybrid, or office work.
-- Job descriptions are extracted from the search result snippet, not from each full job detail page.
+- Job descriptions are extracted from search result snippets, not full detail pages.
+- Salary may be unavailable for some listings and is saved as `N/A`.

+---

+## Known Limitations

 - Keywords are URL-encoded before building Naukri search URLs, including spaces and special characters.
 - The scraper depends on Naukri's current HTML structure, so selector changes on the website may require code updates.
+- The scraper does not visit every individual job detail page.
+- The scraper does not bypass CAPTCHA, login walls, or anti-bot restrictions.
+- No automated test suite is currently included; validation was done manually.

 ---